Henry Meiggs

-Henry Meiggs (July 7, 1811 – September 30, 1877), was a promotor/entrepreneur and railroad builder born in Boston, Massachusetts.
+Henry Meiggs (July 7, 1811 – September 30, 1877), known in Chile and Peru as Enrique Meiggs, was an American businessman.

 Business career

 Lumber

-Meiggs came to New York City in 1835 and began a lumber business that was ruined by the Panic of 1837.
+Born on July 7, 1811, in Boston, Meiggs came to New York City in 1835 and began a lumber business that was ruined by the Panic of 1837.
 He restarted his business in Brooklyn, but again met with failure.
 Finding success in sending lumber to the Pacific Coast, he relocated to San Francisco during the peak of the California Gold Rush on the cargo ship, Albany, laden with lumber, which he sold there for 20 times its cost.
 He established his first sawmill in Mendocino County, California, which became the Mendocino Lumber Company.